 With a trip like this, you are (most likely) already a bit outside of your comfort zone, so why not go all the way!?
 Try new foods and drinks!
 Talk to strangers –we learned some great tips from fellow resort guests and employees!
 Get up on stage and dance (YES!
 I did this!).
 Take advantage of the free activities that the resort has to offer.
 Beaches Turks & Caicos offers several FREE snorkeling outings each day and I cannot stress how awesome these are!
 So many of my favorite moments were created each time that tried something new.

 Capture the memories.

-You don’t necessarily need a great camera (I took MOST of our photos with my iPhone), but I would make sure that you have a decent one.
+You don’t necessarily need a great camera (I took MOST of our photos with my iPhone by covering it with one of these Waterproof Dry Pouch Bags, they are AWESOME!), but I would make sure that you have a decent one.
 Having these photos to remember our trip together is priceless.
-I think that my favorite photos are the underwater ones, and I am so thankful that I invested in this little underwater camera (I purchased the Ricoh WG-20 Waterproof Digital Camera) — and while my underwater photos might not be award winning, it was SO awesome to have a camera in the water!
+I think that my favorite photos are the underwater ones, my iPhone did a great job with the waterproof cover.
+I also invested alittle underwater camera for the kids (the Ricoh WG-20 Waterproof Digital Camera) — and while our underwater photos might not be award winning, it was SO awesome to have a camera in the water!

 Make a Plan.
 Research.
 Save.
 Invest.